-Results of the benefit-cost analysis are used to rank programs in terms of costeffectiveness, calculate the overall program unit cost of saved water and program benefit-cost ratio.
-The recommended program for the Visalia District has a unit cost of \$436 per AF, which compares favorably to the cost of purchased water and the cost of developing new water supply through recycling.
+Results of the benefit-cost analysis are used to rank programs in terms of cost-effectiveness, calculate the overall program unit cost of saved water and program benefit-cost ratio.
+The recommended program for the Hermosa-Redondo District has an overall benefit-cost ratio of 1.9 - meaning expected benefits from the program are nearly twice expected costs.
+The estimated unit cost of saved water is \$670 per AF, which compares favorably to the cost of purchased water and the cost of developing new water supply through recycling or desalination.